Professor of Biological Sciences

-Brian R. Morton, Associate Professor of Biological Sciences and Chair of the Department of Biological Sciences, joined the Barnard faculty in 1995.
+Brian R. Morton, Professor of Biological Sciences, joined the Barnard faculty in 1995.

 Professor Morton's research focuses on two main aspects of the evolution of plastid DNA.